Henry Runciman Drewry Henry Stewart Drewry Ellen Buckingham Drewry Virginia Sappho Mini tree diagram

 Born in Middlesex.

-In 1864, with her sister Ellen, Louisa was a founding member of The Working Women's College.
-(See image at bottom of this page.
+Louisa_Drewry_WorkingWomensCollege1864.jpg In 1864, with her sister Ellen, Louisa was a founding member of The Working Women's College.

-Louisa, aged 34, describing herself as a Professor of History offers private tuition at 15, King Henry’s Road down the road from her family home.
+LouisaDrewryCourses.jpg In an advert in in the 'Pall Mall Gazette', Oct 1868, Louisa, aged 34, describes herself as a Professor of History and offers private tuition at 15, King Henry’s Road down the road from her family home.

 Louisa_Drewry_BrowningSociety.jpg From 'Our Corner'.
 1883, edited by Annie Besant